List Price US $399

 Boot Support

-I like the Hybrid strap set up from Flow that the Nidecker Supermatic has.
-I didn’t feel like I needed to adjust after I step in like I often do with flow bindings that have the Fusion Strap.
+I like the Hybrid strap setup from Flow that the Nidecker Supermatic has.
+I didn’t feel like I needed to adjust after I stepped in like I often do with flow bindings that have the Fusion Strap.
 On top of that, I had a lot more support with the Hybrid Straps.
-Now I want to test more Flow bindings with the Hybrid Straps.
+Now, I want to test more Flow bindings with the Hybrid Straps.
 P.S.
-Nidecker owns Flow and uses their straps so that is why I’m referencing Flow.
+Nidecker owns Flow and uses their straps, so that is why I’m referencing Flow.

 Ratchets

 The ratchets aren’t super smooth but they are meant to be set up once and forgotten.
-If you need to strap in on a hill you can unlock them and do it no problem.
+If you need to strap in on a hill, you can unlock them and do it with no problem.

 Adjustability